 Fantasy Races are Ideas in Common Use

 For one, the roots of fantasy races can be traced back centuries to the origins of mythology and folklore.
-Many of the archetypical fantasy races that we’ve come to know and love weren’t invented during the modern era.
+Many of the archetypical fantasy races we’ve come to know and love weren’t invented during the modern era.

-Take elves and fairies for instance.
+Take elves and fairies, for instance.
 They’re a couple of the most popular fantasy races out there, yet few people know that these fantasy species sprouted from early Norse mythology (source).